12 Vital Email Engagement Metrics To Track ROI

 • Optimizing Campaign Delivery

-Open rate is the number of times subscribers opened your email.
-This is calculated each time the same subscriber opens an email.
+Open rate is the number of times subscribers opened the email once it's been delivered by the internet service providers.
+This is calculated every time a subscriber opens an email, including repeat opens by the same subscriber.

-The total number of times your email is initially opened.
-This doesn’t include the cases where the same subscriber opens the same message repeatedly.
+Unique open rate is the total number of times an email is initially opened.
+This doesn’t include cases where the same subscriber opens the same message repeatedly.

-What to do about it: When a subscriber opens an email, it means that your Subject line and Preview text enticed them to do so.
-More brand recognition, better positioning, and a not-too frequent influx of emails help increase email open rate.
+When a subscriber opens an email, it means that the Subject line and Preview text enticed them to do so.
+More brand recognition, better positioning, and a not-too frequent influx of emails help increase email open rate

-This refers to the emails that weren’t successful.
-There are two causes of email bounces:
+Bounce rate refers to the emails that weren’t successful.
+There are two types of email bounces:

 • Soft bounces are caused by an error on the subscriber’s end, like having a full inbox.